ajaynair/FSAL_S3/README.md

 `int pack_dirent(char fileName[], char objectName[], s3_dirent **dirent)`\
   fileName   [in]:  Name of the file\
   objectName [in]:  Name of the object which stores the data of the file\
-  dirent     [out]: dirent structure to be packed\
+  dirent     [out]: dirent structure to be packed

 Unpack a dirent to get file name and object name\
 `int unpack_dirent(s3_dirent *dirent, char fileName[], char objectName[])`\
   dirent     [in]:   dirent to unpack\
   fileName   [out]:  Name of the file\
-  objectName [out]:  Name of the object which stores the data of the file\
+  objectName [out]:  Name of the object which stores the data of the file

 Converts the dirent to string and appends it to the file\
 `int append_dirent_to_file(FILE *fp, struct *dirent)`\
   dirent  [in]:   dirent to unpack\
-  fp      [in]:   File pointer of file on which the dirent is to be appended\
+  fp      [in]:   File pointer of file on which the dirent is to be appended

 Read next dirent from the file starting from the current fp position\
 `int read_next_dirent_from_file(FILE *fp, s3_dirent **dirent)`\
   fp       [in]:  File pointer of file on which the the next dirent is to be read\
-  dirent   [out]: dirent strucute in which the next dirent will be filled\
+  dirent   [out]: dirent strucute in which the next dirent will be filled

 Search the file to find the dirent with particular filename\
 `int find_dirent_in_file(FILE *fp, char filename[], s3_dirent **dirent)`\
   fp       [in]:  File pointer of file which is to be searched\
   fileName [in]:  Filename to be searched in the dirent\
-  dirent   [out]: dirent structure to be filled\
+  dirent   [out]: dirent structure to be filled

 Set dict with default metadata names and values\
 Note that the values to be filled for Filetype and FileId are provided as parameter.
 For all other metadata default values are used\
 `int set_default_metadata(char fileType[], char fileId[], dict metadata[])`\
   fileType [in]:   Value of file type to be stored in the metadata array\
   fileId   [in]:   Value of File Id to be stored in the metadata array\
-  dict     [out]:  An array of metadata on which the default metadata name and value will be stored\
+  dict     [out]:  An array of metadata on which the default metadata name and value will be stored

 Replace the metadata of name 'mname' with 'mvalue'\
 `void replace_metadata_value(dict metadata[], char mname[], char mvalue[])`\
   metadata [in]: The array of metadata\
   mname    [in]: The name of metadata whose value is to be changed\
-  mvalue   [in]: The new value of the metadata\
+  mvalue   [in]: The new value of the metadata

 Get the metadata value of metadata name 'mname'\
 `void get_metadata_value(dict metadata[], char mname[], char mvalue[])`\
   metadata [in]:  The array of metadata\
   mname    [in]:  The name of metadata whose value is to be retrieved\
-  mvalue   [out]: The value of the metadata\
+  mvalue   [out]: The value of the metadata

 Get the count of metadata\
 `void get_metadata_count(size_t *count)`\
-count [out]: The number of metadata supported.\
+count [out]: The number of metadata supported.

 Increment filesize metadata by the given value\
 `void inc_filesize_metadata(dict metadata[], size_t inc_val)`\
   metadata [in]:  The array of metadata\
-  inc_val  [in]:  The value by which the filesize is to be increased\
+  inc_val  [in]:  The value by which the filesize is to be increased

 ##### Important static(non-API) function
 Converts dirent structure to the string format\
 `static int _dirent_to_str(s3_dirent *dirent, char dirent_str[])`\
   dirent     [in]:  dirent structure to be converted\
-  dirent_str [out]: dirent in string format\
+  dirent_str [out]: dirent in string format

 Converts dirent in string format to s3-dirent structure\
 `static int _str_to_dirent(char dirent_str[], s3_dirent *dirent)`\
   dirent_str [in]:  dirent in string format\
-  dirent     [out]: dirent structure to be created\
+  dirent     [out]: dirent structure to be created

 #### CLI
 Before a directory is exported by an NFS server it needs to be created. i.e. creation of the directory to be exported is to be handled outside of NFS-Ganesha.
 The CLIs provide a way to manipulate files and directories with the backend as Amazon S3.

 Current CLIs supported are:
 1) mkdir_p
-Format: `mkdir_p <directory path>\
+Format: `mkdir_p \<directory path\>'
 Functionally mkdir_p is similar to mkdir with the '-p' option.
 It creates directories recursively on Amazon S3.

 #### Common